unissey/sdk-ios/README.md

 struct ContentView: View {
   var body: some View {
+    NavigationView {
+      VStack {
         DSWidgetView(
           onVideoCapture: { capture in
             // Do something with the captured video
             // Note: Do not forget to send `capture.metadata` to our
             // api along with `capture.video`
           }
         )
+      }
+    }
   }
 }
 ```